-Typical tasks in the development of Flood Management Plans for specific watersheds/sub-watersheds may include evaluations of current risk, future risk due to climate change, and assessment of risk due to aging assets.
-More specifically, the effort could include identifying areas at risk of flooding, quantifying that risk, developing mitigation alternatives, and conducting cost-benefit analyses, including evaluation of impacts to disadvantaged communities.
+Typical tasks in the development of specific watershed/sub-watershed assessments may include evaluations of current risk, future risk due to climate change, and assessment of risk due to aging assets.
+More specifically, the effort will include identifying areas at risk of flooding, quantifying that risk, developing mitigation alternatives, and conducting cost-benefit analyses, including evaluation of impacts to disadvantaged communities.
 Additional results may include development of prioritized CIP projects and implementation schedules.
-The level of detail and budget required to accomplish these tasks will vary by watershed, of which there are eight major watersheds and almost 150 smaller watersheds in the County.
+The level of detail and budget required to accomplish these tasks will vary by watershed.
+There are 8 major watersheds and almost 150 smaller watersheds in the County.